andrealorenzon/testo_tesi/tesi.md

 *Fig. 1 Examples of synthetic balanced and imbalanced datasets.*

 Most real datasets does not have exactly equal number of instances in each class, and while a small difference seldom matters, a heavy imbalance can quickly become a bottleneck in model training.
 Most learning methods have been conceived to identify the classification rules that better fits the data by some global accuracy criteria.
-Their target is to minimize the global error, that may be influenced enough from the minority class.
-Some methods, like the broadly used logistic regression, is more vulnerable to this effect, but even non-parametric methods, like trees, and association rules, are immune from this effect.
+Their target is to minimize the global error, that may not be influenced enough from the minority class.
+Some methods, like the broadly used logistic regression, is more vulnerable to this effect, but even non-parametric methods, like trees, and association rules, are not immune from this effect.
 For example tree generated from imbalanced datasets will have an high accuracy on the prevalent class and a very low precision in identifying the rare event.
 It appears evident how things become worse when the minority class is the event of interest, like a positive diagnosis of cancer in a patient.

 A brief description of the sections of this work: